juergenweb/JkImagePlaceholder/README.md

 ### setBackgroundColor() method

 Set a hexadecimal color for the background if you want to add or overwrite the background.
-On default there is no color set (transparent background).

 `setBackgroundColor('#000000')`